Parallel-Zip/Parallel-Zip/README.md

 ## Finding optimum buffer-size and pagesize

 <img src="https://drive.google.com/uc?export=view&id=1mayJU4FXhwkSMCmghPzzBTaHiXLrjuo3" height="300" >
-From the observations of above graphs, buffersize of 20 and pagesize of 10 MB is used in the algorithm.
+Buffersize of 20 and pagesize of 10 MB is used in the algorithm(extimated from above graphs)

 ## Varying number of consumer threads